lbellman/lindseyland/README.md

 Otherwise, create a Python Virtual Environment in the root directory of this repo.

-**Make sure you add your venv folder to your `.gitignore` file, otherwise you will end up with thousands of source control changes.**
+Note: Make sure you add your venv folder to your `.gitignore` file, otherwise you will end up with thousands of source control changes.

 ### Install Dependencies